Dagmawi-Kebede/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3-islower.c , checks for lower case character and return 1 if lowercase and 0 otherwise.

 4-isalpha.c , checks for alphabetic character and return 1 if lowercase or uppercase and 0 otherwise.

+5-sign.c , prints the sign of a number and return 1 and print + if n is greater than zero, returns 0 and prints 0 if n is zero and return -1 and prints - if n is less than zero.